aionrobotics/docs/docs/aionio.rst

 3. The default passphrase to connect to the network is ``aionrobotics``

-4. Open a terminal and ssh to the UGV over wireless network
+4. Open a terminal and ssh to the UGV over wireless network:
 ::

   ssh -X aion@10.0.1.128